Lesson 1: What is Freight Invoice Factoring?

 The factoring company provides money to Tailgate based on the amount of Tailgate’s invoices.
 Banks consider this sort of paper “too risky” for a loan, but a transportation factoring company views the invoices as collectable debt – an asset that’s worth the risk.

-When Tailgate Trucking’s owner learns about the factoring business, he knows he’s found a solution to the company’s cash flow problems.
+When Tailgate Trucking’s owner learns about the transport factoring business, he knows he’s found a solution to the company’s cash flow problems.
 He no longer has to wait months to get paid on slow-paying freight bills because the factoring business can offer cash quickly.

 What is Factoring?
 The Takeaway